cuiyongbo/hello-world/my_wiki/computer_glossary/algorithms/binary_search_alg.rst

 However, binary search is usually more efficient for searching as binary search trees will most likely be imperfectly balanced, resulting in slightly worse performance than binary search.
-This even applies to balanced binary search trees, binary search trees that balance their own nodes, because they rarely produce optimally-balanced trees.
+This even applies to balanced binary search trees, because they rarely produce optimally-balanced trees.
 Although unlikely, the tree may be severely imbalanced with few internal nodes with two children, resulting in the average and worst-case search time approaching n comparisons.
-Binary search trees take more space than sorted arrays.
+Besides, Binary search trees take more space than sorted arrays.

-Binary search trees lend themselves to fast searching in external memory stored in hard disks, as binary search trees can efficiently be structured in filesystems.
-The B-tree generalizes this method of tree organization; B-trees are frequently used to organize long-term storage such as databases and filesystems.

-**Linear search**

-Linear search is a simple search algorithm that checks every record until it finds the target value.
-Linear search can be done on a linked list, which allows for faster insertion and deletion than an array.
-Binary search is faster than linear search for sorted arrays except if the array is short, although the array needs to be sorted beforehand.
-All sorting algorithms based on comparing elements, such as quicksort and merge sort, require at least :math:`O(n\log n)` comparisons in the worst case.
-Unlike linear search, binary search can be used for efficient approximate matching.
-There are operations such as finding the smallest and largest element that can be done efficiently on a sorted array but not on an unsorted array.

 **Set membership algorithms**